 - Compose music for television, radio, commercial jingles or performing ensembles

 - Conduct choral or instrumental ensembles

-Speak with an instructor or Seminole State counselor, or visit the Career Development Center for more information about careers in music.
+Speak with an instructor or Seminole State counselor, or visit the Career Center for more information about careers in music.